 Innovations In Character: Personalizing RPGs, Retaining Players (Gamasutra, 2013)

-Anders Drachen, Ph.D. is a veteran Data Scientist, Game Analytics consultant at The Pagonis Network, and also currently serves as Associate Professor at Aalborg University (Denmark).
+Anders Drachen, Ph.D. is a veteran Data Scientist, Game Analytics consultant at The Pagonis Network, and also currently serves as Professor at the DC Labs, University of York (United Kingdom).
 His work in the game industry as well as in data and game science is focused on game analytics, business intelligence for games, game data mining, game user experience, industry economics, business development and game user research.
 His research and professional work is carried out in collaboration with companies spanning the industry, from big publishers to indies (e.g. Square Enix, Crystal Dynamics, IO Interactive).
 He writes about analytics for game development on blog.gameanalytics.com, and about game- and data science in general on http://www.andersdrachen.wordpress.com.
 His writings can also be found on the pages of trade publications such as Game Developer Magazine and Gamasutra.com.
 His research has been covered by international media, including Wired and Forbes.

-He is one of the most published experts worldwide on the topic of game analytics, user research, game data mining, and user profiling, having authored more than 60 research publications on game analytics, user testing, and business intelligence in game development.
+He is one of the most published experts worldwide on the topic of game analytics, user research, game data mining, and user profiling, having authored more than 100 research publications on game analytics, user testing, and business intelligence in game development.
 He is also one of the editors of the book “Game Analytics – Maximizing the Value of Player Data” http://www.springer.com/computer/hci/book/978-1-4471-4768-8), a compendium of insights from more than 50 top experts in industry and research.
 He is a former member of the board of the International Game Developers Association Special Interest Group on Game User Research.
-His research work was recognized with a best paper award at the largest media conference in Northern Europe, MindTrek, in 2009 and at AAAI Artificial Intelligence in Interactive Digital Entertainment Conference in 2015.
+His research work was recognized with a best paper award at the largest media conference in Northern Europe, MindTrek, in 2009 and at AAAI Artificial Intelligence in Interactive Digital Entertainment Conference in 2015 as well as the Internatonal Conference on Entertainment Computing in 2016.
 He has organized several international conferences and workshops and served on dozens of conference committees.
 He is a former Lead Analyst for SaaS provider Game Analytics.

 All views expressed in this blog are strictly my own and do not necessarily represent the views of my employer.